danielsollondon/azvmimagebuilder/aibPermissions.md

-# AIB Permissions Explained and Requirements
+# Azure VM Image Builder Permissions Explained and Requirements

+This document is to explain permissions granted and required for Azure VM Image Builder Service (AIB), covering these topics:

+* Permissions granted registering for the Service
+* Requirements
+    * Allowing AIB to Distribute Images
+    * Allowing AIB to Customize existing Custom Images
+    * Allowing AIB to Customize Images on your existing VNETs
+* Creating AIB Azure Role Definition and assignment to build image
+    * AZ CLI Examples
+    * Azure PowerShell Examples
+* Using Managed Identity to allowing Image Builder to Access Azure Storage

-## Registering for the Service
+## Permissions granted registering for the Service
-When you register for the AIB Image Builder Service (AIB), this grants the AIB Service permission to create, manage and delete a staging resource group (IT_*), and have rights to add resources to it, that are required for the image build.
+When you register for the (AIB), this grants the AIB Service permission to create, manage and delete a staging resource group (IT_*), and have rights to add resources to it, that are required for the image build.

 AIB does *NOT* have permission to access other resources in other resource groups in the subscription, you need to take explicit actions to allow that to happen.
 Without these actions the builds will fail.